tiian/tiian.github.io/lixa/performances/performances.md

 ![RPO=0ms, Different Workloads](chart_010a.png)

 The chart shows that the *Journal* state engine provides a better performances for every type of workload.
-The curve *High Wrk / Journ Eng* shows that the system can execute:
+The curve *Extr Wrk / Journ Eng* shows that the system can execute up to:
-- 800 tps introducing 14 ms of latency
+- 800 tps introducing 9 ms of latency
-- 1000 tps introducing 21 ms of latency
+- 1000 tps introducing 15 ms of latency
-- 1200 tps introducing 29 ms of latency
+- 1200 tps introducing 24 ms of latency

-If low latency is a must, the system is still able to execute 480 tps introducing 9 ms of latency.

 ### Characteristic Curves for RPO about 5ms